leveris133t/API-docs/statement/statement.md

 ### Configuring the regular statement generation

-Each account has a **default configuration** for the regular statement based on attributes such as frequency or delivery channel.
-These attributes will indicate:
+Each account has a statement **configuration**, where attributes such as `Frequency` and `Delivery Channel` can be configured.
+These attributes determine:
- * **When** the regular statement will be triggered and
+ * **When** the regular statement will be generated and
  * **Where** the regular statement will be sent

+The user can also turn off regular statments altogether.

+Use **POST** `/settings/!list` to get the full list of statement settings.

-Call **GET** `/settings/{id}` to get the configuration of the regular statement or use **PATCH** `/settings/{id}` to update it.
+Call **GET** `/settings/{id}` to get full setting detail or use **PATCH** `/settings/{id}` to update it.

-Use **POST** `/settings/!list` to get the full list of regular statements of a user based on a filter.

 ### Providing the regular statement history

-All the regular statement generated will be kept in a history.
-The user can get all of them and download them as many times as he wants.
+All the regular statements are kept in history.
+A user can retrieve and download them as many times as they wish.

-Use the call **POST** `/statement/{list}` to get the full list of generated regular statements.
-If you want to download a file of the previous list, take a look at the [Document Management System](https://doc.ffc.internal/book/mw-ib/mw-gen-dms-ib.html).
+Use the call **POST** `/statement/{list}` to get the full list of regular statements.
+A statement can downloaded using the [Document Management System API](https://doc.ffc.internal/book/mw-ib/mw-gen-dms-ib.html).

 ### Generating on-demand statements

-Use the call **POST** `/statement/!generate` to request the generation of a statement within a time interval.
-This statement can be downloaded from the client's device.
+A user can generate a statement for a given time period by calling the  **POST** `/statement/!generate` endpoint.

-The on-demand statements will not be saved on a history.
+On-demand statements are saved to the user statements history.